petersilva/drobo-utils/README.txt

 REQUIREMENTS
 ------------

-drobo-utils was developed on pre-release version of Kubuntu (Hardy Heron & Intrepid Ibex) Any similarly recent distro ought to do.
+Drobo-utils was developed on pre-release version of Kubuntu (Hardy Heron & Intrepid Ibex) Any similarly recent distro ought to do.

 To get drobo-utils running, you need packages something like (these are